 Copyright © Nucleus Medical Media, Inc.

 Calf or thigh pain with exercise is termed claudication.
-Claudication is an early sign of PAD.
+Claudication is a sign of PAD.
 The discomfort may consist of cramping, limping, or a feeling of heaviness, weakness, or fatigue in the legs.
 Symptoms of claudication usually begin after walking a certain distance—such as a block or two—and end after resting for the same length each time.

 - Numbness of the legs or feet at rest

 - Muscle pain in the thighs, calves, or feet

 - Loss of hair on the lower extremities

 - Paleness or blueness of the legs or feet